Guatemalan Style Backstrap Weaving——Sign-up to waitlist for new date——

 Related Courses/Events: Textile Courses

-Dates: Saturday-Sunday, August 1-2, 2026, 9:30am-5pm
+Dates: Saturday-Sunday, New Date TBD, 2026, 9:30am-5pm

 Description: In this workshop, we will weave in the Guatemalan style of backstrap weaving.
-This produces a sturdy, warp faced textile which can be embellish with vertical stripes, ikat, warp manipulation, or secondary weft.
+This produces a sturdy, warp faced textile which can be embellished with vertical stripes, ikat, warp manipulation, or secondary weft.
 For those who are familiar with standard loom or rigid heddle weaving, the main difference you will find between those and Guatemalan backstrap weaving is that backstrap weaving uses a continuous warp (it isn’t cut to dress the loom) so that it is possible to create cloth with three or even four selvages (if you are really good!).

 Backstrap weaving is a very good lesson for any weaver to learn or review the basics of weaving.
 It’s also very portable and takes up virtually no space in your studio (my loom fits into a cut off blue jean leg!).